balbano/balbano.github.io/_posts/2024-12-22-reel-robot-fishing.markdown

 ### Cast 5

 - Something Nimble Bites!
-	- 2. The Catch has many dexterous tendrels
+	- The Catch has many dexterous tendrils
-	- 2 Successes needed to catch
+	- Two Successes needed to catch

 The line snaps taught and I shove the bean cake into my mouth and slam my arms back into The Goblin's control sleeves.
 The synthetic bourbon makes my eyes water.
 I may regret my choice of snack tomorrow.